mbits-os/lngs/docs/flow.md

 git commit .hpp .cpp [optional]
 ```

 This should be provided as part of build system.
-The process can optionally start with transforming current set of `.po` files into `.mo` files.
-Either of those can later be "made" into binary translation files.

 The `.idl` file can be used to update the resources and `enum`s.
+If the
-If the build system is smart enough to only call the `lngs enums` and `lngs res`, when the source `.idl` actually changed, then the header and resource can be kept out of repository.
+build system is smart enough to only call the `lngs enums` and `lngs res`,
+when the source `.idl` actually changed, then the header and resource can
+be kept out of repository.

+The `lngs make` can optionally start with formatting current set of `.po`
+files into `.mo` files with `msgfmt`.
+Either form of GetText catalogue can
+later be "made" into binary translation files.

 See also [CMake snippets](cmake.md).